Interactive Medical Webcasting and Streaming - Overview

 Interactive Medical Webcasting and Streaming - In-depth

 It’s not just good enough to be online.
-In order to capture an audience’s attention, your marketing and advertising strategies need to be interactive and engaging, extending your website, CD-ROM/DVD, or eLearning tool beyond a basic utility so that your target demographic can’t live without it.
+In order to capture an audience’s attention, your marketing and advertising strategies need to be interactive and engaging, extending your website or eLearning tool beyond a basic utility so that your target demographic can’t live without it.
 DDA Medical is an interactive medical marketing and advertising agency with extensive experience in building customized web applications that add to the convenience and efficiency of any organization.
 One of the many interactive marketing technologies we offer is medical webcasting and online video broadcast streaming.

 How could you use webcasting and online video streaming?